Frequently Asked Questions

 How global is Georgetown’s MBA?

 A global mindset has been part of Georgetown’s character since its founding in 1789.
 Students begin the program with the Structure of Global Industries course, which lays the foundation upon which the MBA curriculum is built.
 Courses include global cases, students may participate in globally oriented clubs, and many students are either international or have lived or worked abroad.
-While most business schools incorporate some MBA study abroad component, Georgetown pioneered the Global Business Experience, in which MBA students execute a global consulting project with a Fortune 500 company as part of their MBA program.
+While most business schools incorporate some MBA study abroad component, Georgetown pioneered the Global Business Experience, in which all MBA students execute a global consulting project with a Fortune 500 company as part of their MBA program.

 How do Georgetown MBA students take advantage of being in Washington, D.C.?